-I was first exposed to thanks to the Town and City stage from Super Smash Bros.
+I was first exposed to the series thanks to the Town and City stage from Super Smash Bros.
 Brawl.
-I had never seen the series up until that point, but I thought the character designs were cute and thought the music was charming.
+I had never seen anything from Animal Crossing up until that point, but I thought the character designs were cute and that the music was charming.
 I knew people that put hundreds of hours into the games on Gamecube and Wii, but never tried the series myself until I was in high school.

 I returned to New Leaf recently, now called Animal Crossing: New Leaf-Welcome Amiibo.
 The Welcome Amiibo version is a free update that released in 2016.
 The update includes a ton of new features like amiibo compatibility, a photo mode, a campsite where you can buy items and talk to villagers, two new mini-games, and a lot more.